 8.5.
 We strongly discourage you from including any credit card details or other highly confidential information in the Content and strongly advise you exclude or redact such information.
 You agree to indemnify the Do Process Group in respect of any third party claims relating to any Content, except where those claims arise due to our gross negligence or intentionally wrongful conduct.

 8.6.
 You grant us and our affiliates the right to store your Content and use it to provide you with Services and support of those Services (the “Limited Purpose”).
-Except as required by law, unless if receives your written permission, DP will not use your Content other than as necessary to achieve the Limited Purpose.
+Except as required by law, unless if receives your written permission, Dye & Durham will not use your Content other than as necessary to achieve the Limited Purpose.